tailwind-traders-dev/cms/README.md

 The result will be an array containing all of the document data that you just pop into place.

+## Working With Content

+Obviously, this isn't a full-scale CMS, but it will serve well enough to achieve the following goals:

+ - Your content won't be hard-coded into your application (HTML, components, etc).
+This is immediate technical debt, especially when you have to deploy your client application due to spelling mistakes!
+ - You can version your content using Git.
+ - You can wrap content changes in a reasonable workflow and ensure that your application is redeployed with the content changes.

+The latter option would require GitHub Actions deployment - which is out of scope for this README but it's something you can easily do when you're ready.

 ## The Document

 The data returned is represented by a `Document` model, which is a very basic representation of typical CMS content: